eriksjolund/podman-socket-activation/README.md

 $
 ```

-Setting up the user namespace only needs to be done once after each reboot because the user namespace will be reused for all other invocations of Podman.
+Setting up the user namespace only needs to be done once because the created user namespace will be

-Services using `RestrictAddressFamilies` or `NoNewPrivileges=yes` can be made to work by configuring them to start after a systemd user service that
+reused for all other invocations of Podman.
+Services using `RestrictAddressFamilies` or `NoNewPrivileges=yes` can
+be made to work by configuring them to start after a systemd user service that is responsible for setting
-is responsible for setting up the user namespace.
+up the user namespace.

 For instance, the unit _echo-restrict.service_ depends on _podman-usernamespace.service_: